WesJD/AnvilGUI/README.md

 });
 ```
 The AnvilGUI takes in a parameter of your plugin, the player that the GUI should open for, a prompt, and the
-`Click Handler`.
+`ClickHandler`.
 The first two parameters are quite obvious, and the third for example would be a question, just like
 what is shown above.

 ###Handling their answer